oktadev/byob-dashboard/README.md

 ## (Required) Manual Step
-Terraform currently does not support granting Okta API Scopes.
-These scopes are required for okta-dac to properly function.
+Terraform currently does not support updating email templates so you have to do the following manually to get the welcome email to be redirect to the user activation path of the locally running app: `localhost:8181/activate`.
+Follow step 8 [here](terraform#activation-email-template).

 ## Run